ALL ABOUT PAINTING A CEILING

 It’s not much different from dealing with a wall, as both require good preparation.
 However, primer and proper ceiling paint must be used.
 Specialist paint is formulated to spatter less, and its flat finish helps hide imperfections.

 As far as color choices, the standard is white because it brightens a room that doesn’t have much natural light.
 If you have a large room with high ceilings, you can create a cozier feel by choosing a darker color.
 For small rooms consider using the same color for both the walls and ceiling to create the illusion of a larger space.
-For more details about the colors, Read our guide to color and textures.

 Painting Textured Ceilings